-Having a schedule of the routine of morning meeting can help students to know what comes next, which relieves anxiety.
+Having a schedule of the routine of morning autism circle meetings can help students to know what comes next, which relieves anxiety.
 It also helps them know when something is going to be over.
-Let’s face it, we all have times that we look at the end of a book to see how many pages we have left, that we look at our watch to see when this professional development or meeting is going to end.
+Let’s face it, we all have times that we look at the end of a book to see how many pages we have left.
+Or we look at our watch to see when this professional development or meeting is going to end.
 Knowing when something will be over just makes it easier to get through it sometimes.

 2. Offer choices

-For some students learning to make a choice is a goal because otherwise they get overwhelmed by being asked to state an opinion and freeze up.
-You can give choices to students about which book to read, which song to sing, which verse in a song to sing (e.g., wheels on the bus).
+For some students learning to make a choice is a goal.
+Otherwise, they get overwhelmed by being asked to state an opinion and freeze up.
+You could give choices to students about which book to read, which song to sing or which verse in a song to sing (e.g., wheels on the bus).
 Providing visual supports helps them be successful in those choices in the larger group setting.